 Once upon a time, Tudor City had its very own drug store, set in No. 25.
 In place when the building opened in 1928, it remained in business until the early 1970s.

 After that, the drug store space became a Thomas Cook Travel Agency.
 Today, Conrad's Bike Shop and the Tudor Garden Nail Salon stand in its place.

-At right, a 1941 rendering of the drug store's location on the southwest corner of No. 25.
+Above right, a 1941 rendering of the drug store's location in No. 25.

 Tudor City Pharmacy, bottom right corner, circa 1960.